The Process Step Type dialog is used to view and modify the process step type properties.

-The Group Relations tab is visible, when the "Group element" behavior option is enabled.
-The Group Relations tab used to select which relation type custom attributes are set in the Group Element when an element is added to the group.
+The Group Relations tab is visible when the "Group element" behavior option is enabled.
+The Group Relations tab is used to select which relation type custom attributes are set in the Group Element when an element is added to the group.

 The selections on the Modeling tab are used to define quick modeling settings:

 |•||Default connector type: defines which connector type is used when a new element of this type is created using quick modeling.|